-The holidays are full of long days with family, good food, and for people with celiac disease, they are often full of anxiety.
+Handling the holidays with celiac disease can be anything but relaxing.
+They are full of long days with family, good food, and for people with celiac disease, they are often full of anxiety.
 Worry creeps in, “will I be able to eat anything?” you wonder.
 Will Aunt Martha be offended again when I remind her I can’t eat gluten?

 Remember, your health comes before politeness.